Wu-Tang Clan: Production

 RZA's production was described by AllMusic as "consisting of stark, booming beats and chilling samples (heavily drawing from vintage soul records as well as kung fu movies)," summarizing it as "lean, menacing."
 According to RZA, he tries to have no more than 20–25% sampling on a record, something starkly different from many other major hip hop groups.
 He uses "the sampler more like a painter's palette than a Xerox.
 Then again, I might use it as a Xerox if I find rare beats that nobody had in their crates yet".
-He played much of the piano, with Bill Evans and Thelonious Monk as major influences; he created the piano part to "Da Mystery of Chessboxin'" after watching the Thelonious Monk documentary, Straight, No Chaser.
+He played much of the piano, with Bill Evans and Thelonious Monk as major influences; he created the piano part to "Da Mystery of Chessboxin'" after watching the documentary, Thelonious Monk: Straight, No Chaser.

 RZA's production technique, specifically the manner of chopping up and/or speeding or slowing soul samples, has been picked up by producers including Kanye West and Just Blaze.
 West's take on RZA's style briefly flooded the rap market with what was dubbed "chipmunk soul", the pitch bending of a vocal sample to where it sounded as though the singer had inhaled helium.
 Several producers copied the style, creating other offshoots.
 West has admitted that his style was distinctly influenced by RZA's production and RZA has acknowledged his influence in an issue of Scratch magazine, saying he wished he had produced "Jesus Walks" and "Breathe", two 2004 hits produced by Kanye West and Just Blaze, respectively.
 Kanye West commented:

 Wu-Tang?
 Me and my friends talk about this all the time...
 We think Wu-Tang had one of the biggest impacts as far as a movement.
 From slang to style of dress, skits, the samples.
 Similar to the [production] style I use, RZA has been doing that.

 Lyrics

 Raekwon's Only Built 4 Cuban Linx... helped (with the likes of Kool G Rap) popularize mafioso rap, which remained widespread for more than half a decade.
 The landmark album touted a lifestyle patterned on drug dealing, regrets of living in harsh conditions, and partying (including popularizing the Cristal brand of champagne) which Nas, Mobb Deep, Notorious B.I.G., Jay-Z, and other popular artists all borrowed and/or expanded upon these themes at points in their respective careers.

-The Wu-Tang Clan's slang has long been a staple of their music, wherein members would blend Five Percenter terms, Kung Fu /oriental words, and comic book and street terms to create their own nicknames for actions, people, places, and things (such as the christening of Staten Island as "Shaolin Land" and money as "C.R.E.A.M.").
-RZA noted in The Wu-Tang Manual, that Raekwon was the resident "slang-master" of a great deal of the slang used by the group.
+The Wu-Tang Clan's slang has long been a staple of their music, wherein members would blend Five Percenter concepts, themes from kung fu and other martial arts, as well as comic books and street slang to create their own nicknames for actions, people, places, and things (such as the christening of Staten Island as "Shaolin Land" and money as "C.R.E.A.M.").
+RZA noted in The Wu-Tang Manual that Raekwon was the resident "slang-master" and responsible for a large number of the slang terms used by the group.